sheedy/autobuzz/README.md

 ### protips

-* To forward an existing Google Voice number to Twilio, use `http://twimlets.com/forward?PhoneNumber=415-555-1212` as the `Voice Request URL` to forward temporarily for verification.
+* To forward an existing Google Voice number to Twilio, use `http://twimlets.com/forward?PhoneNumber=415-555-1212` as the `Voice Request URL` to get past verification.